efrendiaz/stripe-challenge/README.md

 $ git diff --no-prefix master > solution.patch
 ```

-Send the generated patch file to **challenge@funnelthecake.com** with the subject line: **Rails Challenge**.
-In the body of the email, please explain your thought process and why you chose to solve it the way you did.

-*Please do not submit a pull request!*
+Then use [this form](https://funnelcake.wufoo.com/forms/z18q3clo1f3emhl/) to submit your solution. *Please do not submit a pull request!*

 # Description